codecygen/104-EJS-Templating-Engine-With-MVC-MongoDBwithMongoose-SessionsandCookies-Authentication/README.md

 ./stripe listen --forward-to http://localhost:3000/payment-confirmation
 ```

 - Finally you can start working on "/payment-confirmation" route on your server to communicate with Stripe API.
+Refer [here](https://stripe.com/docs/webhooks) for more info.
+Also, [this page](https://dashboard.stripe.com/test/webhooks) will show both "Local listeners" that you forwarded in the previous section.
+You can also click on "Add local listerner" button to get more info about how to do the webhook event.
+Once you click on the button, you can also switch to "Received events" tab to see Strip API server response.

 [shopRoute.js](https://github.com/codecygen/104-EJS-Templating-Engine-With-MVC-Mongoose-SessionsandCookies-Authentication-Authorization/blob/main/Controller/routes/shopRoute.js)
 ```javascript